Warehousing, Distribution, and Fulfillment

-Improved service, reduced costs and enhanced performance are the goals of all warehousing and distribution operations.
-Using these areas for competitive advantage requires real focus on proper planning and continuous improvement.
+Improved service, reduced costs and enhanced performance are the goals of all warehousing, distribution, and fulfillment operations.
+Using these areas for competitive advantage in the warehouse, DC and fulfillment center requires real focus on proper planning and continuous improvement.

-- Distribution Network Configuration—Determining the number and location of distribution centers and manufacturing plants.
+- Network Configuration—Determining the number and location of distribution centers, fulfillment centers, and manufacturing plants.

 - Construction Services—Providing total project management for facility construction and renovation, including site selection, construction team selection and on-site project management.